mindee/mindee-api-nodejs/docs/custom_v1.md

 > **⚠️ Warning**: Custom Line Items are an **experimental** feature, and are still undergoing development at the moment.
 Implement it at your own risk.

 Though not supported directly in the API, sometimes you might need to reconstitute line items by hand.
-The SDK provides a tool for this very purpose:
+The library provides a tool for this very purpose:

 **getLineItems()**
 This function takes the following attributes: